top of page

 You can hire a Taoist/Buddhist priests to help you prepare for the rituals and ceremonies but this has been difficult during the pandemic and lock-down rules.
 The below are items you can prepare on your own.

-- Gold/Silver coin is placed in the mouth of the deceased.
+• A gold or silver coin is placed in the mouth of the deceased.
 The coin is used to pay for the ferry crossing to the afterlife.
-(This should be placed in the mouth before embalming) This item should be placed in the mouth as soon as possible.
+This should be placed in the mouth before embalming, and ideally as soon as possible.

 Do's